Table Of Contents

-Wastewater is a generic term for used water with solid and or liquid contaminants.
+Wastewater is a generic term for water with solid or liquid contaminants.
 For example, municipal wastewater has organic sludge, and industrial wastewater carries industrial or inorganic sludge, etc.

 Generation in large volumes is the other aspect of wastewater; therefore, the separation equipment needs to process large amounts of contaminated fluid.

 Wastewater from the sources, as mentioned earlier, contains bulk sludge, which is easier to separate.
 On the other hand, wastewater from mines and oilfield drilling operations contains fine, suspended solids requiring smaller mesh filtration or higher g-force centrifuges.

 We also have industrial effluent water, which contains oil in addition to the solids or sludge.
 This application may need two different centrifuges to separate the sludge and the oil from the de-sludged water.

 Filtration is not an option for this application, given the type and volume of wastewater that needs to be purified.
-Other separation technologies such as belt and filter presses have limited uses in wastewater separation duties.
+Other separation technologies, such as belts and filter presses, have limited uses in wastewater separation duties.
 Again, these technologies have their drawbacks, including labor and equipment reliability issues that limit their widespread use in wastewater treatment plants.

-Mechanical separation using a centrifuge has many advantages for the continuous processing of large quantities of wastewater.
+Mechanical separation using a wastewater centrifuge has many advantages for continuously processing large quantities of wastewater.
 As with all technologies, centrifuges also have some drawbacks that we have highlighted below.

 A wastewater centrifuge is a separation machine that utilizes a centrifugal force of 3,100 Gs to separate the wastewater from sludge.
 The sludge accumulates on the bowl periphery, and the internal auger scrapes towards the sludge discharge ports.
 The water flows out through the bowl's liquid outlet at the opposite end.

 Three types of centrifuges apply to wastewater depending on the type and amount of sludge.
 The following section describes these broad categories.

 A sludge dewatering or sludge thickening centrifuge is a decanter-type horizontal de-sludger that can remove water from slurries to thicken the sludge.
 In other words, a heavy-duty industrial centrifuge dewaters and concentrates (thickens) the sludge, also known as a sludge thickening machine.
 These machines are available in different sizes to continuously process large quantities of sludge-laden water.